User Perceptions vs. Proxy LLM Judges: Privacy and Helpfulness in LLM Responses to Privacy-Sensitive Scenarios: Abstract

 \section{Abstract}

-Large language models (LLMs) have seen rapid adoption for tasks such as drafting emails, summarizing meetings, and answering health and legal questions.
-In such uses, users may need to share private information (e.g., health records, contact details).
-To evaluate LLMs' ability to identify and redact such private information, prior work developed benchmarks (e.g., \emph{ConfAIde}, \emph{PrivacyLens}) with real-life scenarios.
-Using these benchmarks, researchers have found that LLMs sometimes fail to keep secrets private when responding to complex tasks (e.g., leaking employee salaries in meeting summaries).
-However, these evaluations rely on LLMs (proxy LLMs) to gauge compliance with privacy norms, overlooking real users' perceptions.
-Moreover, prior work primarily focused on the privacy-preservation quality of responses, without investigating nuanced differences in helpfulness.
-To understand how users perceive the privacy-preservation quality and helpfulness of LLM-generated responses to privacy-sensitive scenarios, we conducted a user study with 94 participants using 90 scenarios from \emph{PrivacyLens}.
-We found that, when evaluating identical responses to the same scenario, users showed low agreements with each other on the privacy-preservation quality and helpfulness of the LLM-generated response.
-Further, we found high agreements among five proxy LLMs, while each individual LLM had low correlation with users' evaluations.
-These results indicate that the privacy and helpfulness of LLM-generated responses are often specific to individuals, and proxy LLMs are poor estimates of how real users would perceive these responses in privacy-sensitive scenarios.
-Our results suggest the need to conduct user-centered studies on measuring LLMs' ability to help users while preserving privacy.
-Additionally, future research could investigate ways to improve the alignment between proxy LLMs and users for better estimation of users' perceived privacy and utility.
+Large language models (LLMs) are rapidly being adopted for tasks like drafting emails, summarizing meetings, and answering health questions.
+In these settings, users may need to share private information (e.g., contact details, health records).
+To evaluate LLMs' ability to identify and redact such information, prior work introduced real-life, scenario-based benchmarks (e.g., ConfAIde, PrivacyLens) and found that LLMs can leak private information in complex scenarios.
+However, these evaluations relied on proxy LLMs to judge the helpfulness and privacy-preservation quality of LLM responses, rather than directly measuring users' perceptions.
+To understand how users perceive the helpfulness and privacy-preservation quality of LLM responses to privacy-sensitive scenarios, we conducted a user study ($n=94$) using 90 PrivacyLens scenarios.
+We found that users had low agreement with each other when evaluating identical LLM responses.
+In contrast, five proxy LLMs reached high agreement, yet each proxy LLM had low correlation with users' evaluations.
+These results indicate that proxy LLMs cannot accurately estimate users' wide range of perceptions of utility and privacy in privacy-sensitive scenarios.
+We discuss the need for more user-centered studies to measure LLMs' ability to help users while preserving privacy, and for improving alignment between LLMs and users in estimating perceived privacy and utility.